wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/Database/Document/SearchEngine/SearchEngine-OpenSource-List.md

 - [2021-jina #Project#](https://github.com/jina-ai/jina): An easier way to build neural search on the cloud.

 - [2022-Zinc #Project#](https://github.com/prabhatsharma/zinc): Zinc Search engine.
 A lightweight alternative to elasticsearch that requires minimal resources, written in Go.

+- [2022-Sonic #Project#](https://github.com/valeriansaliou/sonic): Sonic is a fast, lightweight and schema-less search backend.
+It ingests search texts and identifier tuples that can then be queried against in a microsecond's time.